techyian/ReportViewer.NET/readme.md

 ## How to use

+1. Include the provided CSS in `src/ReportViewer.NET.Web/wwwroot/css/site.css` in your project.
+2. Include the provided JS in `src/ReportViewer.NET.Web/wwwroot/js/site.js` in your project.
+3. Read the remainder of this section to learn how to use ReportViewer.NET in your project.

 ReportViewer.NET exposes the Interface `IReportHandler` and Class `ReportHandler` which are intended to be injected to your ASP.NET Controller via Dependency Injection.
 Please ensure that you register ReportViewer.NET using a Scoped/Transient lifetime - this library should not be registered with a Singleton lifetime.

 The library exposes the Interface `IReportViewerController` to assist with giving you an example pattern for loading report parameters and rendering the report.
 It's recommended that your ASP.NET Core Controller inherits this Interface.